IAwake-AI/Welcome/README.md

 ```

 # Build all the ROS packages
+Open a new terminal then:
 ```
 cd ~/SOFTWARE/OP3
 catkin_make
 ```

+Congratulations!
+Now that things are build, please explore some of the software stack.

 # Update any robot params, review the files in these directories:
 ```